nicholaswmin/fsm/README.md

 Finite-state machines are a practical method to express a piece of logic *declaratively*, in a structured and concise manner that even a 5-year old can understand.

-Additionally, state machines can only exist in *one, always-valid* state at any given time, which renders them inherently safe, by design.[^1]
+They can only exist in *one, always-valid* state at any given time, which renders them inherently safe, by design.[^1]

 This implementation is remarkably small, extremely minimal, well-tested & robust.